taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ### Part 16: Error Handling

 So far, you are making a request to the Hacker News API and display the retrieved stories in your React components.
 But what happens when an error occurs?
-You can try it yourself by toggling your browser to offline in your developer console.
 Nothing will show up when you search for stories.
 In order to give your end-user a great user experience, you could add error handling to your application.
 Let's do it by introducing an action that could allocate an error state in the Redux store.

 {title="src/constants/actionTypes.js",lang="javascript"}
 ~~~~~~~~